10 Amazing Facts About Lord Ganesha

 - While the Tulsi plant has a holy relevance in most Hindu rituals, the worship of Lord Ganesh specifically excludes any involvement of the Tulsi plant.
 This is because Tulsi once cursed Lord Ganesh when he refused to marry her and in turn ended up receiving a curse from the Elephant God himself which excluded her from ever being linked to his worship.

-- Ganesha is often worshipped alone but there is one occasion when he is worshipped with his entire family – Lord Shiva, Goddess Parvati, Lord Kartik, Goddess Lakshmi and Goddess Saraswati.
+- Ganesha is often worshiped alone but there is one occasion when he is worshipped with his entire family – Lord Shiva, Goddess Parvati, Lord Kartik, Goddess Lakshmi and Goddess Saraswati.
 This happens specifically during the festival of Durga Puja which is centered on Goddess Durga – an incarnation of Goddess Parvati.